GordeiV/pdf-watermarker/README.md

 # PDF Watermarker

+This project was developed as part of a coding assessment for an interview at Tesla.

 PDF Watermarker is a Node.js + Express project for adding watermarks to PDF files.
 For the sake of testing and convenience, a simple frontend UI has also been implemented, which is located in the `.\client` directory.\